theplatapi/ClimateStationVisualizer/README.md

 30. Small fixes
     * [x] Reverse legend order
     * [ ] Improve narrow screen culling rules.
 Height is too short.
+    * [ ] Add tutorial script to admin panel
+        * Click and drag to turn the earth.
+        * Scroll to zoom in or out
+        * Holding shift, click and drag to select stations for the histogram
+        * Press play to move the time forward
+        * Dragging the timeline scrubber moves time forward as well
+        * Use the search bar to find any location on the map
 31. Combine camera and gaze data
     * [ ] Synchronize feeds
     * [ ] Plot a 3D scatterplot